(646) 760-6627

 Restoring Your Body’s Stability, One Layer at a Time

-Living with inflammatory bowel disease often means never knowing how your body will respond from one day to the next.
+Living with inflammatory bowel disease often means not knowing how your body will respond from one day to the next.
 That unpredictability can affect more than digestion.
-It can shape how you plan your days, meals, energy, and sense of control.
+It can shape how you plan your meals, energy, routines, and sense of control.

-Treatment at Flora Naturopathics is designed to help you understand what is contributing to ongoing inflammation and support your body toward more consistent digestive function, whether symptoms are driven by Crohn’s disease or ulcerative colitis.
+Treatment at Flora Naturopathics is designed to help you understand what is contributing to ongoing inflammation and support more consistent digestive function, whether symptoms are related to Crohn’s disease or ulcerative colitis.

 What Is Inflammatory Bowel Disease (IBD)?

-Inflammatory bowel disease (IBD) is a group of autoimmune conditions that cause chronic inflammation in the digestive tract.
+Inflammatory bowel disease (IBD) is a group of chronic inflammatory conditions that affect the digestive tract.
 The two primary forms of IBD are Crohn’s disease and ulcerative colitis.
-Both involve immune system dysregulation and persistent inflammation, but they affect the digestive tract in different ways.
+Both involve immune dysregulation and persistent inflammation, but they affect the digestive tract in different ways.

-IBD differs from irritable bowel syndrome (IBS) in that it involves measurable inflammation and structural changes within the gastrointestinal tract, not just functional symptoms.
+IBD differs from irritable bowel syndrome (IBS) because it involves measurable inflammation and structural changes in the gastrointestinal tract, not only functional digestive symptoms.

 Types of Inflammatory Bowel Disease